Change is a normal part of life and can provide opportunities for children and young people to develop their resilience.

 Children who change schools often

-Children who change primary schools regularly may struggle with the transition process and find it hard to settle in.
+Children who change schools regularly may struggle with the transition process and find it hard to settle in.

-Moving between schools can be more common for Travellers, Gypsy and Roma children, or for those whose parents or carers are in the Armed Forces, children with additional learning needs or who are looked after.
+Moving between schools can be more common for Travellers, Gypsy and Roma children, for those whose parents or carers are in the Armed Forces, for children and young people with additional learning needs or those who are looked after.

 Children who are new to the country may also struggle to settle in or feel that they belong in their new school environment.

 Multiple moves can be particularly challenging for children and young people, and can affect their sense of belonging to a school.
 It can also disrupt friendships as well as relationships with school staff and the wider community.

 This could impact their confidence, self-esteem and attainment.

 A few things that schools can do to help include:

 - meeting new parents and carers, showing them around the school and discussing any worries